viraj124/UniAave-Zap/README.md

 4. see that your wallet has sufficient balance
 5. click zap
 6. thats it
-7. **plz keep regular check on your health factor,Health factor less than one will get you liquidated**
+7. **please keep regular check on your health factor,Health factor less than one will get you liquidated**

-## zaps available
+## Zaps Available

 1. leveraged aUNI-DAI-ETH zap
 -> leverage yourself on uniswap 50% DAi 50 % ETh market with increased exposure on both assets
 2. leveraged aUNI-MKR-ETh zap
 -> leverage yourself on uniswap 50% Mkr 50 % ETh market with increased exposure on both assets
 3. leveraged long ETH/SETH zap
 -> leverage on uniswap SETH-ETH pool and increase your exposure on both assets,now since SETH is ETh derivative ,you just increase your     exposure on ETH(crazy leverage LOL) :smile:
+## Note
+All Contracts are deployed on Ropsten Network, so you just need some eth there to get started

+## Steps to run the App
+Clone the repo
+Run npm instal
+Navigate to http://localhost:3000 to :fire:Zapify:fire: